yeehanchung/yeehanchung/README.md

 - My name is Yeehan.
 - Currently working at Eezee Singapore as a Full-stack Engineer.
-- Started as a junior Full-stack developer, and gradually specializes in Front-end engineering, but still loving Back-end.

 ### 3 things about me